 Before moving to Qatar in 2009 I was a broadcast journalist in London for 9 years.
 My career began at Reuters, where I was a radio newsreader.
 Next, I moved to the BBC News website, as a producer for its fledgling audio and video section.
 Here, I won the BBC News website’s original journalism prize.
 Three years later, I moved into TV at the BBC News Channel and the BBC One o’Clock national news for several years, before moving on to my final post at the BBC - as Transport Producer, working with Transport Correspondent Tom Symonds, researching and producing specialist news pieces for the whole BBC network.

-I’ve been in Doha for four years, during which time I’ve freelanced for a wide range of outlets, including broadcasters Al Jazeera, the BBC, CNN, and radio station Monocle 24; British newspapers The Telegraph and The Independent; magazines Good Housekeeping Middle East, Scientific American, Oryx In-Flight Premium (the Qatar Airways in-flight magazine), Bespoke (for the St Regis Hotel group), Time Out Doha, Abode, New York Times Style Qatar (T Qatar), Qatar Happening, The EDGE, Preferred Lifestyles (for the Preferred Hotels group) and FACT Qatar.
+I’ve been in Doha for five years, during which time I’ve freelanced for a wide range of outlets, including Al Jazeera, the BBC and CNN, and radio stations BBC 5 Live, BBC Radio 4, QF Radio and Monocle 24 ; British newspapers The Telegraph and The Independent; magazines Good Housekeeping Middle East, Scientific American, Time Out Doha, Oryx In-Flight Premium (the Qatar Airways in-flight magazine), New York Times Style Qatar, Bespoke (for the St Regis Hotel group), women’s magazine Abode, events magazine Qatar Happening, business magazine The EDGE, Preferred Lifestyles (for the Preferred Hotels group), Alef magazine and FACT Qatar.

 I also act as a proofreader and copy editor.
 I’ve recently finished editing and co-writing new book Qatar Success Stories.

-I can write about pretty much anything, but my areas of specialist knowledge are travel, transport (particularly aviation) food, health and kids.
+I can write about pretty much anything, but my areas of specialist knowledge are travel, transport (particularly aviation) food, health, education and kids.